 If you buy meat in bulk, add seasoning before freezing (preferably in vacuum bags).
 This way you can thaw and cook in one bag, and have a meal ready in 2 hours or less.

 Reheating Leftovers.
 Along with thawing out frozen food quickly, reheating leftovers ranks at the top of the list of what sous vide is absolutely stellar at doing.

 Leftovers can provide a quick, easy meal, but reheating them can be a pain.
 They dry out in the fridge, and then they dry out some more in the oven or skillet.
-Let's not even discuss the microwave, which adds nothing to the reheating process (except speed, I suppose).
+Let's not even discuss the microwave, which adds nothing to the reheating process (unless all you care about is speed).

 Sous vide is excellent for leftovers because it's easy, it's set-and-forget like no other method out there, and the sealed bag retains all the original moisture and flavor.

 You can use sous vide for all sorts of leftovers, from stews, pasta dishes, and casseroles to leftover roasts, chops, and steaks.
 In fact, if you've always been disappointed with the way leftover meats lose flavor in the fridge, you must get a vacuum sealer.
 There's no better way to save the flavor of that expensive leftover steak--and no better way to reheat it than sous vide!
 If you like it medium rare, it will stay medium rare in a sous vide water bath!
 No fussing required!

 Yes: sous vide takes a little longer than a microwave or even a stovetop, but the results are well worth it.
 And remember that sous vide is a hands-off cooking method, so even though it takes longer, that's all time that you can be doing other things, either in the kitchen or not.